amunategui/amunategui.github.io/_posts/2014-12-17-google-trends-walkthrough.md

 ---
 layout: post
-title: "Using R to Understand Google Trends Data"
+title: "Using R To Analyze Google Trends Data"
 category: Machine Learning
 tags: exploring visualizing
 year: 2014
 month: 12
 day: 17
 published: true
-summary: "In this walkthrough, I introduce the Google Trends by queriying it directly through the web, download a comma-delimited file of the results, and extract and analyze it in R."
+summary: "In this walkthrough, I introduce <b>Google Trends</b> by queriying it directly through the web, downloading a comma-delimited file of the results, and analyzing it in R."
 image: google-trends-walkthrough/googletrends.png
 ---